11 of the World’s Best Restaurant Fitouts

 Avli by Tashas (Dubai, United Arab Emirates)

 Talk about luxury.
 Avli by Tashas takes that to a whole new level with restaurant fixtures that feature contemporary Mediterranean with a distinctly Greek flavour and predilection for minimalism.
-You’ll feel like you’re dining within the walls of an ancient Greek temple that comes alive at night.

 The impeccable work put in by BW Studio saw the restaurant win the Interior Fitout Project of the Year Award at the 2019 Annual Commercial Interior Design Awards and is sure to satisfy even the most exacting diner.